-- Scholars may not dye or change their hair color to a non-natural color (red, blue, green, etc.) - Denim, loose and baggy long pants, jeans, shorts, sweats, pants with drawstrings, flip flops, du-rags, hats, scarves, bandanas, heels bigger than 1⁄2 inch, snow boots (scholars may wear boots to school in the winter, but must bring uniform shoes to change into). - o Snow Boots may not be worn in the classroom. - All scholars must dress in a professional manner.
+- Denim, loose and baggy long pants, jeans, sweats, pants with drawstrings, flip flops, du-rags, hats, scarves, bandanas, heals bigger than 1⁄2 inch, snow boots (scholars may wear boots to school in the winter, but must bring uniform shoes to change into). - o Snow Boots may not be worn in the classroom. - All scholars must dress in a professional manner.
 Torn/Stained/Sagging pants, untucked/stained/torn shirts are considered out-of-uniform.